ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 Once the plug-in is installed, you have the option to set Aspera high-speed transfer as the default for any uploads to the target bucket that use the same browser.
 Select **Remember my browser preferences**.
 Options are also available in the bucket configuration page under **Transfer options**.
 These options allow you to choose between Standard and High-speed as the default transport for uploads and downloads.

-### Using the console

 Typically, using the web-based console is not the most common way to use {{site.data.keyword.cos_short}}.
 The Standard transfer option limits objects size to 200MB and the file name and key will be identical.
 Support for larger object sizes and improved performance (depending on network factors) is provided by Aspera high-speed transfer.

 Instead of the standard HTTP `PUT`, Aspera high-speed transfer uploads the object using the [FASP protocol](http://asperasoft.com/technology/transport/fasp/) from [Aspera high-speed transfer](https://www.ibm.com/cloud/high-speed-data-transfer).

 ### Transfer status

 **Active:** Once you initiate a transfer, the transfer status displays as active.
-While the transfer is active, you can pause, resume or cancel an active transer.
+While the transfer is active, you can pause, resume or cancel an active transfer.

 **Completed:** Upon completion of your transfer, information about this and all transfers in this session display on the Completed tab.
 You can clear this information.
 You will only see information about transfers completed in the current session.

 **Preferences:** You can set the default for uploads and/or downloads to High-speed.

-Downloads using Aspera high-speed will incur additional egress charges.
+Downloads using Aspera high-speed will incur egress charges.
 For more information, see the [pricing page](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage).
 {:tip}

 **Advanced Preferences:** You can set bandwidth for uploads and downloads.